Touchpoint: Touchpoints and consumer experience

 A consumer's brand experience is based on the interactions they incur with the brand.
 Their experience can be shaped through both direct and indirect experiences contributing to their overall perception of the brand.
 Touchpoints create value for consumers and the customer-brand relationship as they come into several contact points with the brand over time.

 There are three types of brand touchpoints that influence the consumer's brand experience and consideration to purchase.
 The first is brand owner touchpoints, which is any form of brand advertising directly controlled by the company.
 The second is retail touchpoints, which include retail advertising, such as promotions and a range of in-store communications, which are also directly controlled by the company.
 The third is the range of third-party touchpoints which includes word of mouth, peer observation, and traditional earned media.
 Some third-party touchpoints can be detrimental to the consumer's perception of the brand specifically word of mouth.
 The negative experience of one customer can create negativity towards the product and influence prospective purchasers turning them against the brand.

-Touchpoint interactions create benefits for consumers through the two-way communication between the customer and brand.
-This communication strengthens the customer-brand relationship, increasing experiential value, brand satisfaction, and trust providing a memorable brand experience for the consumer.

 Touchpoints are used in order to persuade as well as engage customers to commit to a specific brand over other competing brands.
 Brand advertising is advertising by the owner of the brand or the retailer, which will give potential customers information that may persuade them into buying goods and services.
 In-store communications is a touchpoint, which includes viewing in store posters, and seeing display goods, it is the communication between seller and buyer in the store environment.
 Third party touchpoints are elements such as word-of-mouth, which can be defined as any conversation held in person or online discussing a specific brand.
 Peer observation is another third-party touchpoint as it is the effect of other customers in the consumption or retail environment.
 Traditional media is another such as news coverage and editorial information.